Ground Rule Index:

 Quizzes are not cumulative (except as the material is naturally cumulative).
 Exams are cumulative.
 Exams and quizzes will not include material that is new in the week immediately before the test.

 You may prepare notes to use for this graded work.
 I will allow at least the following number of sides of 8.5 x 11" paper notes: quizzes: 2, midterm: 3, and final: 4.
+I will distribute copies of the formulas appendix at the end of the book, so you do not need to include those in your notes.
 Other resources are not allowed.

 Exam Grading: Do not write down things on exams that you can see are incomplete or incorrect without making some comment acknowledging this -- it is better to know you are wrong or incomplete than to be wrong and think you are right.